ObbieTheDuck/RF-AMC-CNN/README.md

 These errors highlight the limitations of the model in distinguishing between closely related modulation schemes and suggest that more advanced architectures may improve performance.

 ### Hyperparameter Sensitivity

+The performance of the CNN model is sensitive to changes in hyperparameters such as learning rate, batch size, and number of training epochs.

 ![ClasAccDifSNRLvl](https://github.com/ObbieTheDuck/RF-AMC-CNN/blob/main/GitHubRFAMCCNNPictures/ClasAccDifSNRLvl.PNG)